1989 World Club Challenge: Canberra Raiders

-Teams
+Rosters

 Details

 The match was played on Wednesday, 4 October at Old Trafford, Manchester.
 A crowd of 30,786 saw an all-action game of two halves, with a Mal Meninga-inspired Canberra opening up a 12-0 lead by playing a brand of rugby that BBC commentator Ray French described as "like basketball".
-However Widnes' offload game would bring them back into the match, with tries by Offiah and Paul Hulme both coming as a result of good late passes to make it 12-8 at the interval.
+However Widnes' offload game would bring them back into the match, with tries by Offiah and Paul Hulme both coming as a result of good late passes to make it 12-10 at the interval.
 The match turned in the second half when Jonathan Davies was clothes-lined across the chin by Laurie Daley in the act of scoring a try: Daley could call himself lucky to only be given a sin-bin by the French referee.
-Widnes would consolidate the man-advantage by crossing the Stretford End try-line twice courtesy of Offiah and Eyres, adding a Darren Wright try as insurance while Steve Walters would got a valedictory four-pointer for the Australians.
+Widnes took full advantage of having the extra man by crossing the Stretford End try-line twice courtesy of Offiah and Eyres, before Darren Wright completed a length of the field try under the posts to complete the rout.
+Steve Walters scored a valedictory four-pointer for the Australians.
 David Hulme was named man-of-the-match.